huajiejin/property_space_analysis/README.md

 While working on the assignment, I made a few assumptions due to the time constraints and to avoid disturbing you outside of work hours.
 I hope these are acceptable:

 1. I assumed the model for meter data and unit space has a many-to-many relationship.
-Each meter's data is counted fully in the total consumption of each unit space it is associated with.
-For example, if unit space 1 and unit space 2 both use meter data 1 (100 kWh), the total consumption for each space is considered 100 kWh.
-I made this assumption for simplicity, though I understand a more realistic approach would involve splitting the meter data between the spaces.
+Meter data shared between multiple unit spaces is divided equally among them.
+For example, if unit space 1 and unit space 2 both use meter data 1 (100 kWh), the total consumption for each space is considered 50 kWh.
 2. I did not create a dummy user for authentication.
 Instead, I used a token-based mechanism, with the token set in the environment variable `AUTH_TOKEN`.
 I hope this is acceptable for the assignment.

 ## Sample Data